Astoria (book): Publication and reception

+Accuracy

 Numerous attempts have been made to ascertain the degree to which Astoria is a work of fiction and to what extent it is historically and geographically accurate.
 Others have sought to trace out the modern equivalents of the routes taken by the various parties that participated in the expedition.
 Some historians have raised questions about the authenticity of Irving's account.

 Irving's book itself contains little in the way of footnotes and annotations that might be used to provide answers to these questions.
 Furthermore, the documentation provided to Irving by Astor (contained in fifteen or more packing cases) was, for the most part, destroyed decades after Astor's death.

 Despite these obstacles, subsequent research has been able to broadly confirm the historical and geographical accuracy of Astoria.
 For example, an analysis of the sources of Irving's account of the destruction of the ship,Tonquin, and of his revision of this account shows that "he combined a responsible attitude toward the writing of history with the rare gifts of smooth, economical narration and vivid pictorial skill that had already won him fame."
 An early 20th century reconstruction of the expedition's land routes—including by using the book as a guide to 'follow in the footsteps of one of the expedition's parties—found precise locations for nearly all of the major events described and provided evidence of the "historical value of the work as a history."
 Thus, there is significant support for the view that Astoria can be read both as "good literature and good history."

 For detailed annotations relevant to the accuracy of Irving's work, see the Edgeley W. Todd edition.